This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Visit a baby elephant orphanage

-If you’ve made it to Udawalawe for a safari, there’s one other elephant encounter you simply can’t miss, and that’s a visit to the Elephant Orphanage!
+If you’ve made it to Udawalawe for a safari, there’s one other elephant encounter you simply can’t miss.
+And that’s a visit to the Elephant Orphanage!

 The Elephant Transit Home in Udawalawe is one of the real orphanages in Sri Lanka that actually looks after baby elephants and releases them into the wild.

 The entrance to the orphanage is only 500 LKR and it goes directly to feeding the elephants.
 Four times a day they do a feeding and this is when you can come and watch the little baby elephants eat.
-You can’t play with them, touch them, nor even get close to them.
+You can’t play with them, touch them, or even get close to them.
 They’re wild elephants and they want to keep them that way!

 It’s a great cause to support and the best place to see up to 50 baby elephants at once in Sri Lanka!

-11. Swim with massive Sea turtles
+11. Swim with massive sea turtles

 If you’re like me and love turtles then you’re in for a treat on your holiday through Sri Lanka!
-Throughout the country, there are many opportunities to swim with and view Sea turtles.
+Throughout the country, there are many opportunities to swim with and view sea turtles.

 There are two places in Sri Lanka that offer the best chances to see them in the wild, Hikkaduwa Beach and Polhena Beach.
 At both of these beaches, you can swim from the shore and literally get within meters of huge sea turtles.

-Note: It is against the law to touch the Sea turtles in Sri Lanka.
+Note: It is against the law to touch the sea turtles in Sri Lanka.
 So, watch them all you would like, but refrain from touching them or trying to feed them as it is bad for the turtles and you could risk a hefty fine!

 12. Visit a turtle hatchery